MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/ai-foundry/02-custom-document-intelligence.md

     **Python**:

     ```powershell
-    pip install azure-ai-formrecognizer==3.3.3
+    pip install dotenv azure-ai-formrecognizer==3.3.3
     ```

+1. Using the `ls` command, you can view the contents of the **C-Sharp** or **Python** folder.
+Note that it contains a file for configuration settings:

+    - **C#**: appsettings.json
+    - **Python**: .env

+1. Enter the following command to edit the configuration file that has been provided:

+    **C#**

+    ```
+   code appsettings.json
+    ```

+    **Python**

+    ```
+   code .env
+    ```

-1. In Visual Studio Code, in the **Labfiles/02-custom-document-intelligence** folder, select the language you are using.
-Edit the configuration file (**appsettings.json** or **.env**, depending on your language preference) with the following values:
+1. Edit the configuration file with the following values:
     - Your Document Intelligence endpoint.
     - Your Document Intelligence key.
     - The Model ID generated you provided when training your model.
-You can find this on the **Models** page of the Document Intelligence Studio. **Save** your changes.
+You can find this on the **Models** page of the Document Intelligence Studio. **Save** your changes and close the code editor.

-1. In Visual Studio Code, open the code file for your client application (*Program.cs* for C#, *test-model.py* for Python) and review the code it contains, particularly that the image in the URL refers to the file in this GitHub repo on the web.
+1. Open the code file for your client application (`code Program.cs` for C#, `code test-model.py` for Python) and review the code it contains, particularly that the image in the URL refers to the file in this GitHub repo on the web.
+Close the file without making any changes.

-1. Return the terminal, and enter the following command to run the program:
+1. In the command line, and enter the following command to run the program:

     **C#**